San Francisco debates reparations for Blacks: Is $5 million each enough?

 In Evanston, a Chicago suburb credited with having America's first government-funded reparations program, the city is offering some Black residents a $25,000 housing voucher, a figure critics have called paltry.
 Providence, R. I. has announced a $10 million reparations program, but it doesn't include any direct cash payments to Black residents - and White residents can also apply.

-Meanwhile, Darity, the economist, says Black Americans should receive at least $350,000 each in a federal reparations program, a figure based on his calculation of the country's racial wealth gap.
+Meanwhile, Darity, the economist, said Black Americans should receive at least $350,000 each in a federal reparations program, a figure based on his calculation of the country's racial wealth gap.

 "We see the racial wealth gap as this core indicator of the cumulative effects over time of White racism and White supremacy on living Black Americans whose ancestors were enslaved here," said Darity, a public policy professor at Duke University.